 Investing in our common stock involves a high degree of risk.
-See the "Risk Factors" section of this prospectus beginning on page 20 for a discussion of factors you should carefully
+See the "Risk Factors" section of this prospectus beginning on page 19 for a discussion of factors you should carefully consider before investing in our common stock.

+Listing

-Listing We have been approved to have our common stock listed on NASDAQ under the symbol "NCSM."
+We have applied to have our common stock listed on NASDAQ under the symbol "NCSM."